 - Transfer reminder after: Similar to the park reminder, there is a risk that after a blind transfer the caller ends up with a ringing call, but nobody picking up.
 The transfer reminder will transfer the call back if the call could not be connected.

 - Disconnect the call on these error codes from a forked leg: This setting affects the behavior of the auto attendant and the call of extensions outside of group calls.
-If the PBX receives an error code that is listed in the space-seperated list in this setting, it terminates also all other forked calls to the extension and treats the call as rejected by the user.
+If the PBX receives an error code that is listed in the space-separated list in this setting, it terminates also all other forked calls to the extension and treats the call as rejected by the user.

 - URL for sending text messages to cell phones: When the PBX needs to send a text message to the domain administrator, it uses the URL provided in this setting.
 For more information, see Event Notifications.